This post is part of The Ultimate Guide to Total Knee Replacement

 - Pain that interrupts sleep

-If your knee pain is keeping you up at night or wakes you up during sleep.
+- Knee pain is keeping you up at night or wakes you up during sleep

 - Limited knee movement

-If your knee won’t bend after standing for a long period of time, if it catches while you are walking or if you can’t stand up after sitting.
+- Your knee won’t bend after standing for a long period of time, or catches while you are walking

 - Visual changes in your knee

-Inflammation can cause visual changes in the appearance of your knee.
+- Inflammation causes visual changes in the appearance of your knee

-If you find yourself saying no to your favorite activities such as hiking with your grandchildren or working in the yard because of knee pain.
+- You find yourself saying no to your favorite activities such as hiking with your grandchildren or working in the yard because of knee pain

 “Most knee problems don’t require a knee replacement.
 There are a variety of other treatments available including physical therapy, weight loss, steroid injections and anti-inflammatory medications,” says Dr. David Fisher, a total joint specialist at OrthoIndy.